Here are some useful answers to questions we are frequently asked.

 Are there currently restrictions in the Western Cape?

-The City of Cape Town have implemented Level 4b water restrictions from 1st July 2017 due to critically low dam/water storage levels across the Western Cape.
+The City of Cape Town have implemented Level 5 water restrictions from 3rd September 2017 due to extended drought and while dam levels remain critically low across the whole of the Western Cape.

-As a company we are of course trying our best to maintain standards that our guests expect however we greatly appreciate every guest being water wise and conscious and appreciate that water in Africa is a valuable precious commodity.
-Please help us and the country by not wasting water, turning off running taps, boil cold water rather than running water for hot, having 2 minute showers, collecting shower cold water in basins provided for use as grey water to flush toilets and use outdoors etc.
+As a company we are of course trying to maintain the standards that our guests expect however we greatly appreciate every guest being water wise and conscious that water in Africa is a valuable precious commodity.
+Please help us and the country by turning off running taps, having 2 minute showers and not using baths.
+Only use washing machines and dishwashers when full, flush toilets when necessary, use shower plastic basins to capture grey water that we can use for plants and don’t run taps hot to fill kettles.

-We of course can only apologize that the outdoor areas might not be up to the standard we would like but understandably we have to comply to the law and help the city reserve water supplies.
+We of course can only apologize for any inconvenience this might cause however understandably we have to comply to the law and help the city preserve basic water supplies.